Sum-full sets are not zero-sum-free: Introduction: Sum-full vs Zero-sum-free

-The answer is positive, with the ``official solution'' set being infinite.
-With this in mind, it is natural to ask whether there exists a \emph{finite} nonempty set of integers which is both sum-full and zero-sum-free.
-This problem has attracted some attention of the mathematical community; see, for instance, Gjergji Zaimi's MathOverflow post~\refb{z} and the linked sites.
-However, the only publication on this problem we are aware of is~\refb{br}, by Taras Banakh and Alex Ravsky.
+The problem has attracted some attention from the mathematical community, perhaps due to the fact that \emph{a priori}, there is no obvious link between the properties of being sum-full and being zero-sum-free.
+Despite the interest, the only publication spanned by this problem we are aware of is~\refb{br}, by Taras Banakh and Alex Ravsky.

-It is immediately seen that the set in question cannot contain zero, and that it must contain at least two negative and at least two positive numbers (which can be made \emph{three} with a minor effort).
-Furthermore, allowing the set to consist of real numbers, or indeed of the elements of any torsion-free abelian group, leads to an equivalent problem.
-Indeed, there is no reason to confine to the torsion-free groups; the same question can be asked for any abelian group.
-Apart from several basic observations of this sort, the problem remained wide open: no counterexample in any group has been found, and virtually no progress towards a nonexistence result has been made.
+It is immediately seen that a finite, nonempty, sum-full, zero-sum-free set cannot contain zero, and that it must contain at least two negative and at least two positive numbers (which can be made \emph{three} with a minor effort).
+Furthermore, considering subsets of any torsion-free abelian group, not necessarily the additive group of real numbers, leads to an equivalent problem.
+Indeed, there is no reason to confine ourselves to torsion-free groups; the same question can be asked for any abelian group.
+Apart from several basic observations of this sort, the problem remained wide open: no counterexample in any group has ever been found, and virtually no progress towards a nonexistence result has been made.

 In this note we present a complete solution to this problem. \begin{theorem} Let $A$ be a finite, nonempty subset of an abelian group.
 If $A$ is sum-full, then it is not zero-sum-free; that is, if every element of $A$ is representable as a sum of two other elements, then $A$ has a nonempty zero-sum subset. \end{theorem} The proof of Theorem~\reft{main} is of combinatorial nature; it is both surprisingly short and elementary, requiring nothing beyond very basic linear algebra.